18F/Modular-Contracting-And-Agile-Development/pages/projects/income-driven-repayment.md

 ---
 ## What is the issue?

-As student loan balances have risen in recent years, an increasing numbers of borrowers have struggled to stay on track with their payments.
+As student loan balances have risen in recent years, an increasing number of borrowers have struggled to stay on track with their payments.
 At-risk and delinquent borrowers may benefit from alternative repayment plans offered by the U.S. Department of Education known as income-driven repayment (IDR) plans.
 These plans link monthly payment amounts to borrower incomes, and can make student loan repayment more manageable.

 ## What is the insight?